g-maspero/ABNAmroChallenge/README.md

 ## How to run it

 Last but not least, here is how to run everything!
+1. Open the modified Wikipedia app, and do `git checkout abnAmroChallengeSolution`.
-1. Open and run the modified Wikipedia app (instructions can be found in the [Wikipedia iOS Repo](https://github.com/wikimedia/wikipedia-ios#building-and-running)) in a simulator.
+2. Run the modified Wikipedia app (instructions can be found in the [Wikipedia iOS Repo](https://github.com/wikimedia/wikipedia-ios#building-and-running)) in a simulator.
-2. Open and run the test app in the same simulator.
+3. Open and run the test app in the same simulator (all commits are on branch main, so no need to git checkout anything in particular).
-3. Tap on any of the fetched locations, and the modified Wikipedia app will launch on that place.
+4. Tap on any of the fetched locations, and the modified Wikipedia app will launch on that place.
-4. You can enter a custom latitude and longitude in the text fields on the top of the screen, and upon tapping of the _Take me there_ button. you will again be presented with the Wikipedia app on said location.
+5. You can enter a custom latitude and longitude in the text fields on the top of the screen, and upon tapping of the _Take me there_ button. you will again be presented with the Wikipedia app on said location.

 ## Conclusions